 Only mine and Only my reporting group options are an easy way for adding conditions for the filter to show only the entities assigned to the user using the filter or their reporting group.

 All the conditions are in AND relation with one another by default.
 This means that all the conditions must be met for the entity to be shown in the list.
 To have OR relations between the conditions, you can click the OR button at the top left corner of the condition group.
 If it is necessary to use both AND and OR relations, you can use the New group button to create a new condition group.
 This way e.g. the first group can have AND relations between the conditions and the second one OR relations (see the picture below).

 After determining the conditions, you can proceed to the last phase to include KPI views in the filter.
 If they are not necessary, you can save the filter and start using it with the Save button.

 In the optional KPI phase, you can create 1-3 KPI (Key Performance Indicator) views to be shown above the filter.
 These views are small summaries of the contents of the filter.
 At its simplest, you can have a KPI show the quantity of the entities in the filter, but it can also e.g. compare entities of a particular rating relative to the whole group or display averages or totals.
-We will publish a guide of its own about Kanban views in the near future.
+You can read more about KPIs here.